yuki-koyama/tinycolormap/README.md

 |:---------:|:-------------------------------:|
 | Cubehelix | ![](docs/samples/Cubehelix.png) |

 Cubehelix is developed by Dr. Dave Green and is designed for astronomical intensity images.
 It shows a continuous increase in perceived intensity when shown in color or greyscale.
 This implementation uses Green's "default" scheme (start: 0.5, rotations: -1.5, hue: 1.0, gamma: 1.0).
-See [the origial publication](https://ui.adsabs.harvard.edu/abs/2011BASI...39..289G/abstract) for details.
+See [the original publication](https://ui.adsabs.harvard.edu/abs/2011BASI...39..289G/abstract) for details.

 ## Dependency